000vince000/budgeting-tool/README.md

 - Set and manage budgets for different categories
 - Visualize spending patterns with charts
 - Store data in a DuckDB database for efficient querying
+- Set goals and track progress for different categories
+- Display goal progress and breakdown items

 ## Files and Their Functions

 ### Main Scripts

 1. `interaction.py`: The main interface for user interaction.
-It provides a menu to view spending profiles and set budgets.
+It provides a menu to view spending profiles, set budgets, and manage goals.

 2. `ingest.py`: Handles the import of transaction data from CSV files.
 It processes both Chase and Charles Schwab formats.

-3. `visualize-results.py`: Creates visualizations of spending data using matplotlib.
+3. `visualize-results.py`: Creates visualizations of spending data using matplotlib and displays goal progress.

 4. `create-schema.py`: Sets up the database schema, creating necessary tables and views.

 ### Database Operations

-5. `db_operations.py`: Contains functions for database operations like querying, inserting data, and retrieving category information.
+5. `db_operations.py`: Contains functions for database operations like querying, inserting data, retrieving category information, and managing goals.

 6. `populate-seeddata-into-duckdb.py`: Populates the database with initial seed data for categories and category matching patterns.